gottacatchenall/ms_false_negatives/README.md

 estimate the false-negative-rate for a dataset of a fixed size using neutral models of observation.
-We then illustrate how to incorporate uncertainty directly into predictions of species interactions to account for observation error based on null estimates of both false-positive rates (as an priori estimate of species misidentification probability) and false-positive rates (as generated via the method we introduce).
+We then illustrate how to incorporate uncertainty directly into predictions of species interactions to account for observation error based on null estimates of both the false-positive rate (as an _a priori_ estimate of species misidentification probability) and false-negative rate (as generated via the method we introduce).

 ## How many observations of a non-interaction do we need to be confident it's a true negative?